w-mcilhagga/minipeg/README.md

 state = g(TextState('  (1+345^2) / 3*7-4'))
 ```

-The grammar object `g` will use the first defined rule `g.expr` by default when parsing.
+A `TextState` object takes a string input, keeps track of the state of the parse, and stores the ast.
+The grammar object `g` will use the first defined rule `g.expr` by default when parsing, but you can explicitly call any other rule on a state object.

 If the parse succeeds, the resultant state object has an `ast` attribute which is a list containing the parse tree as its first element.
 If the parse fails, the return value is either `False`, or an exception is thrown ( when error parsers have been defined).